mhmtfth13/mhmtfth13/README.md

 <h1> Hello There </h1>

 I am focused on developing data solutions and process automation for financial operations.
+Nowadays, I am focusing on the Rust programming language

 <h3 align="left">What I do: </h3>
 Building user-friendly interfaces for data visualization and analysis using C#, SQL, and Python.